Tongva: History of organizations and casino dispute

 In 1990, the Gabrielino/Tongva of San Gabriel filed for federal recognition.
-Other Gabrieleño groups have done the same.
+Other Gabrieleño groups have likewise done so.
 The Gabrielino/Tongva of California Tribal Council and the Coastal Gabrielino-Diegueno Band of Mission Indians filed federal petitions in 1997.
 These applications for federal recognition remain pending.

-The San Gabriel group gained acknowledgement of its nonprofit status by the state of California in 1994.
-In 2001, the San Gabriel council divided over concessions given to the developers of Playa Vista and a proposal to build an Indian casino in Compton, California.
-A Santa Monica faction formed that advocated gaming for the tribe, which the San Gabriel faction opposed.
+The San Gabriel group was granted nonprofit status by the state of California in 1994.
+In 2001, the San Gabriel City Council divided over concessions granted to the developers of Playa Vista and a proposal to build an Indian casino in Compton, California.
+A Santa Monica faction formed to advocate gaming for the tribe, a position opposed by the San Gabriel faction.

-The San Gabriel council and Santa Monica faction sued each other over allegations that the San Gabriel faction expelled some members in order to increase gaming shares for other members.
-There were allegations that the Santa Monica faction stole tribal records in order to support its case for federal recognition.
+The San Gabriel council and the Santa Monica faction sued each other over allegations that the San Gabriel faction expelled some members to increase gaming shares for other members.
+There were allegations that the Santa Monica faction stole tribal records to support its case for federal recognition.

 In September 2006, the Santa Monica faction divided into the "slash" and "hyphen" groups: the Gabrielino/Tongva Tribe and Gabrielino-Tongva Tribe.
 Tribal secretary Sam Dunlap and tribal attorney Jonathan Stein confronted each other over various alleged fiscal improprieties and derogatory comments made to each other.
 Since that time, the slash group has hired former state senator Richard Polanco as its chief executive officer.
 The hyphen group has allied with Stein and issued warrants for the arrest of Polanco and members of the slash group.

-Stein's group (hyphen), the Gabrielino-Tongva Tribe, is based in Santa Monica.
+Stein's group (hyphen) and the Gabrielino-Tongva Tribe are based in Santa Monica.
 It has proposed a casino to be built in Garden Grove, California, approximately two miles south of Disneyland.
 In September 2007, the city council of Garden Grove unanimously rejected the casino proposal, instead choosing to build a water park on the land.